 Dirty Divorce Trick #10 – Dummy Emails

-Beware of the emotionally unstable spouse who has good technological skills.
-In recent years we’ve seen a huge rise in a spouse creating dummy emails and fake Facebook posts.
-There are programs that enable a person to go online and create text messages that were never sent, emails that were never read, and social network posts that were never made.
+Beware of the emotionally unstable spouse who has good technical skills.
+In recent years we’ve seen a substantial rise in instances in which a spouse creates dummy emails, fake Facebook posts, and messages that look authentic but were never sent, read or posted.

-This is often used for child custody purposes, and almost always used to paint an unflattering or unstable picture of the other spouse.
-This is why it is important that you save any electronic communication between yourself and the other party.
-That way, you may be able to show that the other party provides inauthentic documentation, you will have evidence to rebuke it.
+This tactic is often used in child-custody cases to paint an unflattering or unstable picture of the other spouse.
+Save any electronic communication between yourself and the other party, so if the other party provides inauthentic documentation, you will have evidence to rebuke it.

-Imagine the following example: a technologically savvy wife enters into divorce litigation with a not so tech-savvy husband, and custody litigation ensues.
-The technologically savvy wife decides to create a fake profile of the husband on Facebook that looks identical to the husband’s "real" profile.
-The technologically savvy wife then sends messages to herself from the fake profile of the husband whereby the husband “incriminates” himself and makes comments that could be very damaging to his custody case.
-The technology savvy wife then takes these printouts and sends them to her attorney, who then uses them in the case as evidence against the husband.
+Imagine the following example: a technologically savvy wife enters into divorce litigation with a not-so-tech-savvy husband, and custody litigation ensues.
+The wife then decides to create a fake profile of the husband on Facebook that looks identical to her husband’s “real” profile.
+The wife then sends messages to her profile from the fake profile in which the husband appears to incriminate himself or make comments that could damage his custody case.
+The wife then sends copies of these phony messages to her attorney, who uses them in the case as evidence against the husband.

-I bet that this happens much more often than you would ever guess.
-When this happens, it becomes incumbent on the aggrieved spouse to subpoena records from Facebook, Internet providers, email accounts, and other social media accounts to prove that the technologically savvy spouse is creating fake evidence.
-This could get costly and timely, therefore extending the litigation.
+This happens much more frequently than you may suspect.
+When this happens, it becomes incumbent on the aggrieved spouse to subpoena records from Facebook, internet providers, email accounts, and other social media accounts to prove that the other spouse fabricated evidence.
+Fighting these allegations can be costly and time-consuming.

-Dirty Divorce Trick #11 - Extortion/Blackmailing the Other Spouse
+Dirty Divorce Trick #11 – Extortion and Blackmailing the Other Spouse

 Extortion (also referred to as ‘blackmail’) is more rampant in divorce litigation than in almost any other area of law.
-Extortion is another word for 'Blackmail'.
-It means that one spouse is either holding something "hostage" from the other party or is obtaining something from the other spouse through coercion.
-Coercion can include threats of abuse or violence, but it does not need to be physical but could be threats of abuse, violence, ruining ones reputation, etc.
+Extortion is when one spouse either holds something ‘hostage’ from the other party or obtains something from the other spouse through coercion.
+Coercion can include threats of abuse or violence, but it does not need to be physical; it can also include threats to destroy someone’s reputation or relationships.

 Texas extortion laws offer many possible penalties.
-The factor that determines the severity of the punishment if convicted is the amount or value of the goods, services or cash that the defendant gains from the crime.
+When fighting extortion, the factor that determines the severity of the punishment is the amount or value of the goods, services, or cash that the defendant gains from the blackmail.